rpoleski/MulensModel/examples/example_16/TO_DO.md

 - if corner could not be imported, then give link to specific file in error message
 - flux constraints for binary source models (note that for plotting it is now set to first dataset)
 - allow Model.set_magnification_methods_parameters()
+- add source parameter for Model.set_magnification_methods()
+- methods - if only single string is provided, then this is a default method